johannesholmberg/archive.holmberg.io/notebook/_posts/2013-01-29-exploration.md

   - /journal/exploration/
 ---

-<p class="intro" markdown="1">**Originally**, I had planned to stay in Hua Hin for a couple of more days but yesterday when I was out taking a walk through the city streets I passed the bus station.</p>
+Originally, I had planned to stay in Hua Hin for a couple of more days but yesterday when I was out taking a walk through the city streets I passed the bus station.

 I don't know where it emerged from but instantly as I saw that station I just got the intense sensation of wanting to go south the same evening.